1. Speculation rules

 -

-Let newResult be the result of parsing speculation rules given scriptElement’s child text content and document’s document base URL.
+Let newResult be the result of parsing speculation rules given scriptElement’s child text content, document, and document’s document base URL.

 -